 INTRODUCTION — 46,XX primary ovarian insufficiency (POI) is defined as the development of primary hypogonadism before the age of 40 years in women who have a normal karyotype.
 The presenting symptoms are similar to those of menopause.
 The condition was previously referred to as "premature menopause" and "premature ovarian failure."
 The age-specific incidence of spontaneous POI is approximately 1 in 250 by age 35 years and 1 in 100 by age 40 years .
 In its fully developed form, it is associated with oligomenorrhea or amenorrhea, symptoms of estrogen deficiency, and gonadotropin levels in the menopausal range before age 40 years.

 The management of women with spontaneous POI will be reviewed here.
-Turner syndrome (45,X0) and autoimmune POI, as well as other aspects of spontaneous (46,XX) POI, are reviewed separately.
-(See "Management of Turner syndrome" and "Clinical features and diagnosis of autoimmune primary ovarian insufficiency (premature ovarian failure)" and "Pathogenesis and causes of spontaneous primary ovarian insufficiency (premature ovarian failure)" and "Clinical manifestations and evaluation of spontaneous primary ovarian insufficiency (premature ovarian failure)".)
+Turner syndrome (45,X0 or other Xp chromosome abnormalities) and autoimmune POI, as well as other aspects of spontaneous (46,XX) POI, are reviewed separately.
+(See "Management of Turner syndrome" and "Clinical features and diagnosis of autoimmune primary ovarian insufficiency (premature ovarian failure)" and "Pathogenesis and causes of spontaneous primary ovarian insufficiency (premature ovarian failure)" and "Clinical manifestations and diagnosis of spontaneous primary ovarian insufficiency (premature ovarian failure)".)

-Informing the patient of the diagnosis — The first and most important step after making the diagnosis of spontaneous primary ovarian insufficiency (POI) is to inform the patient of the diagnosis in a sensitive and caring manner, provide accurate information, and offer referral to appropriate resources for emotional support.
-The most common words women use to describe their emotional state in the two hours after receiving the diagnosis are "devastated," "shocked," and "confused" .
+INFORMING THE PATIENT OF THE DIAGNOSIS — The most important steps after making the diagnosis of spontaneous primary ovarian insufficiency (POI) are to inform the patient of the diagnosis in a sensitive and caring manner, provide accurate information, and offer referral to appropriate resources for emotional support.
+The most common words women use to describe their emotional state in the immediate hours after receiving the diagnosis are "devastated," "shocked," and "confused" .

 Young women with POI are usually unprepared for the diagnosis, and the majority are unhappy with the manner in which they were informed .
 In one study of 100 women with POI, 71 percent were dissatisfied with how they were informed of their diagnosis .
 Specific areas of improvement suggested by women in the study included the need for clinicians to spend more time with the patient and provide more information about this condition.

 It is best to schedule a return office visit to review the laboratory results when the diagnosis is suspected.
-It is also important to inform patients with 46,XX spontaneous POI that in some cases spontaneous remission can occur.
-Approximately 5 to 10 percent of women are able to become pregnant sometime after the diagnosis .
-(See 'Fertility' below.)
+Clinicians should inform patients that 50 to 75 percent of women with 46,XX spontaneous POI experience intermittent ovarian function and that 5 to 10 percent of women are able to become pregnant sometime after the diagnosis .
+(See "Clinical manifestations and diagnosis of spontaneous primary ovarian insufficiency (premature ovarian failure)", section on 'Clinical features' and 'Fertility' below.)

 In addition to estrogen therapy for prevention of bone loss, other important measures for bone health should be emphasized, including exercise, a healthy diet, adequate calcium and vitamin D intake, and avoiding smoking.
 (See "Overview of the management of osteoporosis in postmenopausal women".)